-When it comes to captivating a room, your presenters know how to work a stage, inspire participation, and help forge meaningful connections with every audience member; but what happens when there are two stages to command – one in the physical space and one in the digital?
+When it comes to captivating a room, your presenters know how to engage an audience, adjust their body language, work a stage, and help forge meaningful connections with every audience member; but what happens when there are two stages to command – one in the physical space and one in the digital?

 Make sure you provide information on:

-- What digital tools your event will be using
+- What digital tools your live presentation will be using

 - How to use those digital tools

-- Any logistical details such as parking and venue maps for the in-person attendees, and web links for the virtual attendees
+- Any logistical details such as parking and venue maps for the live presentation and web links for the virtual attendees

-Hybrid Event Tip: Create an FAQ for your audience members prior to the event, broken down into three sections:
+Hybrid Event Tip: Create an FAQ for your audience members before the live presentation, broken down into three sections:

 - General Questions

 That way, your audience members can easily navigate to the information that’s most relevant to them.

 #2 IMPROVE ENGAGEMENT WITH YOUR EVENT TEAM